-Downlands Community School Home Learning – FS1(Dandelions)
+Downlands Community School Home Learning –

-- Our staff will send daily messages to guide the learning using Tapestry.
+- The staff will continue to send out daily messages to guide the learning using Tapestry.
 They may reference other online learning sites that are familiar to pupils.
 However, they will also recommend many non-screen activities.

-Tapestry can also be used for mutual, bespoke feedback.
+- Tapestry can also be used for mutual, bespoke feedback.

 Any other concern or information you need please email us on firstname.lastname@example.org and I will respond as soon as I can.

 Updates from the school

 - The school office will forward the weekly school newsletter each Friday using emails.
 This will contain any updates regarding school opening as well as providing a link to what other children have been learning about.